meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 scaffold- the basic building block for most rails app, gives view to list, edit, create new items.
 For rails generate scaffold command, must list field:type where field is variable and type is string, text, integer, boolean, decimal, float, binary, date, time, dateline

-database migrations- how we version our database/ keep track of our changes without stepping on anyone's toes
+database migrations- how we version our database/ keep track of our changes without stepping on anyone's toes.
+Migration commands: rename_column, rename_table, drop_table, change_column, change_column_default